 San Juan Travel Guide

-The capital city of Puerto Rico, San Juan is one of the busiest ports in the Caribbean and a third of all Puerto Ricans live here.
+The capital city of Puerto Rico, San Juan is one of the busiest ports in the Caribbean and home to a third of all Puerto Ricans.
 Nearly every visitor to the island arrives at San Juan, many on cruise liners.
-The port is the largest home-based cruise port in the world, hosting 28 vessels and with more being added to the list each year.
+It's one of the largest home-based cruise ports in the world, hosting many vessels with more being added each year.